zhiqing-xiao/sn/README.md

 - (Feedback based on the PDF 2023-11-16.)
 Section 4.1.1, Page 103, Algorithm 4.3, Step 2.31: Change 【2.31】 to 【2.3.1】

+- Chapter 7, PDF page 431, Search "uses the optimal value estimates".
+Change 【uses】 to 【use】.

 - Section 13.1, Interdisciplinary Reference 13.1, PDF Page 432, Search "real-use use".
 Change 【real-use use】 to 【real-world use】.

 - Section 13.2.3, PDF page 437, Search "0, and we have".
 The inline math just before it.
 Change 【Let $\varepsilon=\sqrt{\frac{2\ln\kappa}{c_\ast}}>0$, and we have】 to 【Let $\varepsilon=\sqrt{\frac{2\ln\kappa}{c_\mathsfit{a}}}>0$, and we have】.
 That is, change 【 $\ast$ 】 to 【 $\mathsfit{a}$ 】.